isharpsolutions/Missing/README.md

 Versioning
 ----------

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Missing will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the follow format:

 `<major>.<minor>.<patch>`

 And constructed with the following guidelines:

-* Breaking backward compatibility bumps the major
+* Addition of new namespaces bumps the major
-* New additions without breaking backward compatibility bumps the minor
+* Additions in existing namespaces bumps the minor
-* Bug fixes and misc changes bump the patch
+* Bug fixes and misc that does not change the public API bump the patch

-For more information on SemVer, please visit http://semver.org/.
+We strive to never break backwards-compatibility.
+Once the API is public it must not change.

+Some APIs might need to be replaced over time.
+This will be done by adding new APIs with different names and marking the old APIs as "deprecated" and later as "obsolete", and only removing them from the code if we learn that no one is using them.

+**The APIs should be considered unstable until we reach version 1.0.0**

+Until we reach version 1.0.0 namespace additions will bump the minor.